About the Mounted Troop

 Who are the people in the Troop?

 The twenty-five members of the Strathcona Mounted Troop are soldiers of Lord Strathcona’s Horse (Royal Canadians).
 The members of the Troop volunteer for one or two years to serve in much the same manner as Strathcona’s did in the nineteen twenties.
 Their daily schedule concentrates on the care of their mounts and equipment, and in cavalry drills and training.
 In addition, they are responsible to remain ready for active military duty, and must therefore participate in trade specific training.
-The Troop Leader is Captain Corey McLean and the Troop's Ride Master is Warrant Officer James Clarke.

 What is Lord Strathcona’s Horse (Royal Canadians)?